-- 8. As per information given to us by the management, the company has not taken any loans or borrowed any amount from financial institutions, banks, government or from debenture holders.
-Accordingly provisions of paragraph 3(viii) of the order not applicable. - 9.
-According to the records of the company and the information and explanations provided by the management, the company has not raised any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
+- (b) According to the information and explanations given to me, no undisputed amounts payable in respect of Income Tax, Wealth Tax, Sales Tax, Customs Duty, Excise Duty were outstanding, as at 31st March 2020, for a period more than six months from the date of they become payable. - (c) According to the records of the company, there are no dues of Income Tax, Sales tax, Wealth Tax, Customs Duty, Excise Duty and cess, which have not been deposited on account of any dispute. - 8.
+As per information given to me by the management, the company has not taken any loans or borrowed any amount from financial institutions, banks, government or from debenture holders.
+Accordingly provisions of paragraph 3(viii) of the order not applicable. - According to the records of the company and the information and explanations provided by the management, the company has not raised any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
 Accordingly, paragraph 3 (ix) of the Order is not applicable. - 10.
-According to the information and explanations given to us, no fraud by the company or any fraud on the company by its officers or employees has been noticed or reported during the year. - 11.
-According to the information and explanation given to us, no managerial remuneration has been paid or provided during the year.
-Therefore provision of Section 197 read with schedule 5 to the Companies Act, 2013 does not applicable - 12.
-In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
+According to the information and explanations given to me, no fraud by the company or any fraud on the company by its officers or employees has been noticed or reported during the year. - 11.
+According to the information and explanation given to me, no managerial remuneration has been paid or provided during the year.
+Therefore provision of Section 197 read with schedule 5 to the Companies Act, 2013 does not applicable. - 12.
+In my opinion and according to the information and explanations given to me, the Company is not a nidhi company.
 Accordingly, paragraph 3(xii) of the Order is not applicable. - 13.
-According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - 14.
-According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - 15.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+According to the information and explanations given to me and based on my examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - 14.
+According to the information and explanations give to me and based on my examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.

+- 15. According to the information and explanations given to me and based on my examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
 Accordingly, paragraph 3(xv) of the Order is not applicable. - 16.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.